By Drew Heideman, PT, ATC

 What is Rheumatoid Arthritis?

-Definition: Unlike osteoarthritis, which is caused by mechanical wear and tear on joints, Rheumatoid Arthritis (RA) is considered an autoimmune disorder.
+Definition: Rheumatoid Arthritis (RA) is considered an autoimmune disorder.
 RA causes the immune system to attack and inflict damage on itself by mistake.
 This condition damages the lining of the joints, which causes painful swelling that can ultimately result in joint deformity and bone erosion.
 Read how osteoarthritis and rheumatoid arthritis differ here.
 While RA can affect any joint, the small joints in the hands and feet are most commonly affected.
+Unlike osteoarthritis, which is caused by mechanical wear and tear of your joints.
 Please read more about the knee in this article on arthritis.
 Additionally, Rheumatoid Arthritis typically affects the joints in a symmetrical pattern.
 RA usually affects both hands or both knees.

 A normal joint and one with rheumatoid arthritis.
 Rheumatoid Arthritis (RA) is an inflammatory type of arthritis that usually affects knees. the auto immune disease.
 The body’s immune system mistakenly attacks healthy tissue.
 Osteoarthritis affects only your joints in your body.
 RA affects your entire body including your joints.
 OA and RA have different causes and progression.
 There are 1.5 million people in the US who have RA and there are 27 million people in the US that have OA.
 OA also gets worse later in the day due to fatigue of your muscles and weight bearing.
 Early intervention for RA is so important to prevent the progression of the disease.